Documentation Index

 What pipelines are

 Pipelines coordinate ordered Tasks into a reproducible workflow.
-Default Cognee operations like Add and Cognify run on top of the same execution layer.
-You typically do not call low-level functions directly; you trigger pipelines through these operations.Prerequisites
+Default Cognee operations like Remember run on top of the same execution layer.
+You typically do not call low-level functions directly; you trigger pipelines through the higher-level operations unless you need staged control.Prerequisites

 - Dataset: a container (name or UUID) where your data is stored and processed.
-Every document added to cognee belongs to a dataset.
+Every document remembered by Cognee belongs to a dataset.

 - User: the identity for ownership and access control.
 A default user is created and used if none is provided.